-- bulk delivery for large supermarkets, mass merchandisers and club stores; - pre-sell delivery for convenience stores, drug stores, small supermarkets and on-premise accounts; and - full service delivery for its full service vending customers.
+- bulk delivery for large supermarkets, mass merchandisers and club stores; - · advance sale delivery for convenience stores, drug stores, small supermarkets and certain on-premise accounts; and - full service delivery for its full service vending customers.

-In 2006, the Company began changing its delivery method for its pre-sell delivery system.
+In 2006, the Company began changing its delivery method for its route delivery system.
 Historically, the Company loaded its trucks at a warehouse with products the route delivery employee would deliver.
 The delivery employee was responsible for pulling the required products off a side load truck at each customer location to fill the customer's order.
-The Company began using a new CooLift[®] delivery system in 2006 in a portion of our operations which involves pre-building orders in the warehouse on a small pallet the delivery employee can roll off a truck directly into the customer's location.
-The CooLift[®] delivery system involves the use of a rear loading truck rather than conventional side loading truck.
+The Company began using a new CooLift® delivery system in 2006 in a portion of our operations which involves pre-building orders in the warehouse on a small pallet the delivery employee can roll off a truck directly into the customer's location.
+The CooLift® delivery system involves the use of a rear-loading truck rather than conventional side loading truck.
 The Company anticipates the implementation of this delivery system will continue over the next several years.
-This rollout will continue to require additional capital spending for the new type of delivery vehicle.
-The Company anticipates that this change in delivery methodology will result in significant savings in future years and more efficient delivery of a greater number of products.
+This rollout will continue to require additional capital expenditures for the rear-loading delivery vehicle.
+The Company anticipates that this change in delivery methodology will result in significant savings in future years and more effective delivery of a greater number of products.